Why Fiber Is So Important for Gut Health, Hunger & Blood Sugar

 Pros

-• May help with fullness
+• May help meals feel more satisfying

-• Easy to start with small changes
+• Easy to start with small food changes

 Cons